MichalMarsalek/CHT/README.md

 ### Semantics
 CHT is an abstract format.
 A representation of a CHT file is up to the communicating parties to choose.
 What this means, is that there are no data types like arrays, integers or strings in CHT.
 Instead CHT only describes a tree structure of data.
-There are three kinds of nodes:
+There are two kinds of nodes:

 1. Terminal node - a leaf node.
 This node is defined by the values of its raw and quoted parts.
 Often either purely raw or purely quoted, but both parts may be present.
 3. Nonterminal node - a node which may have children.
 Such node is entirely defined by its type (capital letter followed by any number of nonspecial characters) and a sequence (potentially empty) of its children.